The Smurfs: A Christmas Carol

-The Smurfs: A Christmas Carol is a 2011 American computer animated short film based on The Smurfs comic book series created by the Belgian comics artist Peyo, and is an adaptation Charles Dickens's 1843 novella A Christmas Carol.
+The Smurfs: A Christmas Carol is a 2011 American animated short film based on The Smurfs comic book series created by the Belgian comics artist Peyo, and is an adaptation Charles Dickens's 1843 novella A Christmas Carol.
 The animated short was written by Todd Berger and directed by Troy Quane, and it stars the voices of George Lopez, Jack Angel, Melissa Sturm, Fred Armisen, Gary Basaraba, Anton Yelchin and Hank Azaria.
 The film was produced by Sony Pictures Animation with the animation by Sony Pictures Imageworks and Duck Studios.
 The Smurfs: A Christmas Carol was released on DVD on December 2, 2011, attached to The Smurfs film.

-When Grouchy Smurf behaves badly to everyone and refuses to celebrate Christmas, the Smurfs of Christmas Past, Present and Future teach him to appreciate Christmas or else every smurf will fall into the hands of Gargamel.
+When Grouchy Smurf behaves badly to everyone and refuses to celebrate Christmas, the Smurfs of Christmas Past, Present and Future teach him to appreciate Christmas or else every Smurf will fall into the hands of Gargamel.

 Plot

 On Christmas Eve, the Smurfs get ready for their Christmas party.
-Hefty Smurf and Handy Smurf cut down a Christmas tree, and by Christmas evening, they all finish and start to celebrate.
-Grouchy Smurf refuses to join the party, expressing his hatred towards Christmas.
-After their Christmas party, all of the Smurfs go to bed and receive a gift from Papa Smurf - a Smurf hat handcrafted by him.
-Grouchy wakes up to find a present in front of his door.

-He opens it and finds a Smurf hat, but not the one he had expected - a hang glider.
-Grouchy yells at the top of his lungs, "I hate Christmas".
-Subsequently, he sees everything around him turn into animation, and finds himself animated too.
+Hefty Smurf and Handy Smurf cut down a Christmas tree, and by Christmas evening, they all finish and start to celebrate with carols.
+Grouchy Smurf refuses to join the party, expressing his hatred towards Christmas, much to everyone's shock as Grouchy usually puts aside his attitude to enjoy the holiday.
+That night, Papa Smurf creates a concoction in hopes of renewing Grouchy's Christmas spirit.
+The spirit finds its way into Grouchy's mug of smurfberry nog, which he promptly drinks and passes out.
+Subsequently, he wakes up he sees everything around him turn into animation, and finds himself animated too.

-Suddenly, he sees an angel appear, who seems to be Smurfette.
-She explains to him that she is the Smurf of Christmas Past come to teach him a lesson about appreciating Christmas.
-She shows him a young "Smurfling" receiving a gift, which is a Smurf hat, and how happy the Smurfling was to get it.
-Then the Smurf of Christmas Present, who is Brainy Smurf, appears and shows how he felt about the gift he had received.
-He then tells Grouchy that if he doesn't like Christmas, what will happen is Clumsy Smurf will accidentally burn the Christmas Tree and while he tries to put it out the tree will burn even more.
-He then tells him to be happy on Christmas.